gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 * `hardware_profile` - (Optional) The hardware profile of the Server.
 Options are default, legacy, nested, cisco_csr, sophos_utm, f5_bigip and q35 at the moment of writing.
 Check the

-* `storages` - (Optional) List of the UUIDs of the storages to connect to the server in the format [ "UUID of storage 1" , "UUID of storage 2" ].
-The first storage in the list will be set as boot device.

-* `networks` - (Optional) List of the UUIDs of the networks to connect to the server in the format [ "UUID of network 1" , "UUID of network 2" ].
-The first network in the list will be set as boot device.

 * `ipv4` - (Optional) The UUID of the IPv4 address of the server.
 When this option is set, the server will automatically be connected to the public network, giving it access to the internet.

 * `ipv6` - (Optional) The UUID of the IPv6 address of the server.
 When this option is set, the server will automatically be connected to the public network, giving it access to the internet.